 This Network was awarded the CZI Seed Networks Incentive to Support Diversity for the Human Cell Atlas.

 Results & Resources

 A new cryopreservation protocol specific to tissue-derived primary cell culture and single-cell sequencing was critical for this project.
-With this protocol, they collected, processed, sequenced, and made 11 breast tissue samples available on the cellxgene portal, leading to a new subclassification of estrogen receptor-positive (ER+) breast cancer that will help provide a foundation to perform broader analysis of donors from multiple ethnic groups.
+With this protocol, they collected, processed, sequenced, and made 11 breast tissue samples available on Chan Zuckerberg CELL by GENE Discover, leading to a new subclassification of estrogen receptor-positive (ER+) breast cancer that will help provide a foundation to perform broader analysis of donors from multiple ethnic groups.